What trends are there in the literature? Literary directions (theoretical material)

 memoirs

 England can be considered the birthplace of sentimentalism.
-Poets J. Thomson, T. Gray, E. Jung tried to awaken in readers a love for the environment, drawing in their works simple and peaceful rural landscapes, sympathy for the needs of poor people.
-S. Richardson was a prominent representative of English sentimentalism.
-In the first place, he put forward psychological analysis and drew the attention of readers to the fate of his heroes.
-Writer Lawrence Stern preached humanism as the highest value of man.
+Poets J. Thomson, T. Gray, E. Jung tried to awaken in readers a love for the surrounding nature, depicting simple and peaceful rural landscapes in their works, sympathy for the needs of poor people.
+A prominent representative of English sentimentalism was S. Richardson.
+He put psychological analysis in the first place and attracted the attention of readers to the fate of his heroes.
+The writer Lawrence Stern preached humanism as the highest human value.

-In German literature - the works of F. G. Klopstock, F. M. Klinger, J. W. Goethe, J. F. Schiller, S. Laroche.
+In German literature - the works of F. G. Klopstock, F. M. Klinger, I. V. Goethe, I. F. Schiller, S. Laroche.

 Sentimentalism came to Russian literature with translations of the works of Western European sentimentalists.
-The first sentimental works of Russian literature can be called "Journey from St. Petersburg to Moscow" by A.N.
-Radishchev, “Letters from a Russian Traveler” and “Poor Lisa” by N.I.
+The first sentimental works of Russian literature can be called “Journey from St. Petersburg to Moscow” by A.N.
+Radishchev, “Letters of a Russian Traveler” and “Poor Liza” by N.I.
 Karamzin.

 3) Romanticism

-Romanticism originated in Europe in the late 18th and early 19th centuries. as a counterweight to the previously dominant classicism with its pragmatism and adherence to established laws.
-Romanticism, in contrast to classicism, advocated a departure from the rules.
-The prerequisites for romanticism lie in the Great French Revolution of 1789-1794, which overthrew the power of the bourgeoisie, and with it the bourgeois laws and ideals.
+Romanticism originated in Europe in the late 18th and early 19th centuries. as a counterbalance to the previously dominant classicism with its pragmatism and adherence to established laws.
+Romanticism, in contrast to classicism, promoted deviations from the rules.
+The prerequisites for romanticism lie in the Great French Revolution of 1789-1794, which overthrew the power of the bourgeoisie, and with it, bourgeois laws and ideals.

-Romanticism, like sentimentalism, great attention paid attention to the personality of a person, his feelings and experiences.
-Main conflict romanticism was the opposition of the individual and society.
-Against the backdrop of scientific and technological progress, the increasingly complex social and political structure, the spiritual devastation of the individual was going on.
-Romantics sought to draw the attention of readers to this circumstance, to provoke a protest in society against lack of spirituality and selfishness.
+Romanticism, like sentimentalism, great attention paid attention to a person’s personality, his feelings and experiences.
+Main conflict Romanticism was about the confrontation between the individual and society.
+Against the backdrop of scientific and technological progress and an increasingly complex social and political system, there was a spiritual devastation of the individual.
+Romantics sought to attract the attention of readers to this circumstance, to provoke a protest in society against lack of spirituality and selfishness.

-Romantics were disappointed in the world around them, and this disappointment is clearly seen in their works.
-Some of them, such as F. R. Chateaubriand and V. A. Zhukovsky, believed that a person cannot resist mysterious forces, must obey them and not try to change his fate.
-Other romantics, such as J. Byron, P. B. Shelley, S. Petofi, A. Mickiewicz, early A. S. Pushkin, believed that it was necessary to fight the so-called "world evil", and opposed it with the strength of the human spirit.
+The Romantics became disillusioned with the world around them, and this disappointment is clearly visible in their works.
+Some of them, such as F. R. Chateaubriand and V. A. Zhukovsky, believed that a person cannot resist mysterious forces, must submit to them and not try to change his destiny.
+Other romantics, such as J. Byron, P. B. Shelley, S. Petofi, A. Mickiewicz, and the early A. S. Pushkin, believed that it was necessary to fight the so-called “world evil” and contrasted it with the strength of the human spirit.

-The inner world of the romantic hero was full of experiences and passions, throughout the entire work the author forced him to fight the world around him, duty and conscience.
-Romantics portrayed feelings in their extreme manifestations: high and passionate love, cruel betrayal, despicable envy, base ambition.
-But the romantics were interested not only in the inner world of a person, but also in the secrets of being, the essence of all living things, perhaps that is why there is so much mystical and mysterious in their works.
+The inner world of the romantic hero was full of experiences and passions; throughout the entire work, the author forced him to struggle with the world around him, duty and conscience.
+Romantics depicted feelings in their extreme manifestations: high and passionate love, cruel betrayal, despicable envy, base ambition.
+But the romantics were interested not only in the inner world of man, but also in the mysteries of existence, the essence of all living things, perhaps that is why there is so much mystical and mysterious in their works.

-In German literature, romanticism was most clearly expressed in the works of Novalis, W. Tieck, F. Hölderlin, G. Kleist, and E. T. A. Hoffmann.
-English romanticism is represented by the work of W. Wordsworth, S. T. Coleridge, R. Southey, W. Scott, J. Keats, J. G. Byron, P. B. Shelley.
-In France, romanticism appeared only by the beginning of the 1820s.
-The main representatives were F. R. Chateaubriand, J. Stahl, E. P. Senancourt, P. Merimet, V. Hugo, J. Sand, A. Vigny, A. Dumas (father).
+In German literature, romanticism was most clearly expressed in the works of Novalis, W. Tieck, F. Hölderlin, G. Kleist, E. T. A. Hoffmann.
+English romanticism is represented by the works of W. Wordsworth, S. T. Coleridge, R. Southey, W. Scott, J. Keats, J. G. Byron, P. B. Shelley.
+In France, romanticism appeared only in the early 1820s.
+The main representatives were F. R. Chateaubriand, J. Stael, E. P. Senancourt, P. Mérimée, V. Hugo, J. Sand, A. Vigny, A. Dumas (father).

 Elegy